mtumilowicz/scala212-category-theory-profunctor-reader/README.md

     then `g . h . f e C(a', b')`

 # profunctor as relation

+## relation
+* a relation between two sets is defined as a set of pairs
+* it’s a subset of the cartesian product of two sets
+*  function on the cartesian product of two sets - a function that assigns zero (or false) to those pairs that are not in a relation, and one (or true) to those which are

+## intuition
+`Cop x D -> Set`
+* why the target category is **Set**?
+    * because we can think of a
+        relation as a function that assigns empty set if the relation does not exist and singleton if elements are related
+    * hom-set belongs to **Set**: `C(a, b) e Set`
+    * consider preorder category -> hom-set is either empty or is a singleton which has direct correspondence with above reasoning
+* why morphisms in the first argument are mapped contravariantly?
+    * suppose we are in preorder category
+    * suppose we have `Cop x C -> Set`
+    * take `a` and `b` and suppose `C(a, b)` is a singleton, so we have single morphism `r: a -> b`
+    * take a morphism that goes from (a, b) to (a', b'), it is a pair of morphisms:
+        * `f: a' -> a`
+        * `g: b -> b'`
+    * the composition `g . r . f e C(a', b')`
+    * in case of `C x C -> Set` there will be no general way of constructing morphism from `C(a', b')`
+* in general we can think about hom-set as a:
+    * empty hom-set always means that there is no relation
+    * not empty hom-set means that there are (multiple) proof of relation

 # project description
 * haskell is extremely expressive